vmptrst/LobbyReveal/README.md

 ## LCU-Exploit
-Simple CLI application to decode player igns while inside champion select
+Lightweight application to decode player  while inside champion select

 ## Usage
 * Download from the <a href="https://github.com/Scary777/LCU-Exploit/releases/tag/lcuexploit">releases</a> here and simply run the program.

-* Enter the command: `pull` any time you want to grab player information. </br>
+* Start the program after you log into the client, it'll automatically print the usernames as soon as you join champ select</br>
-You'll run into an error anytime you try using this command outside of champion select.
+You'll run into an error anytime you try using this when the client is closed.

 * Copy paste the names into <a href="https://op.gg">op.gg</a> or <a href="https://u.gg">u.gg</a> for a multi-link